Raccoon

 Introduction To Raccoon

 A raccoon is a small mammal and one of the most common animals native to North America.
-These creatures are known for being mischievous and curious animals that often get into trouble.
-The raccoon is most easily recognised by its characteristic black "mask" of black fur around their eyes and black "bands" on their bushy tail.
-It is a nocturnal creature that is most active at night but it can also be seen during the day.
-They are good swimmers and proficient climbers, allowing them to access food sources other animals cannot reach.
-Raccoons possess an extraordinary level of intelligence that rivals some domestic pets.
+They are known for being mischievous and curious animals that often get into trouble.
+The raccoon is most easily recognised by its characteristic black face "mask" and black "bands" on their bushy tail.
+It is a nocturnal creature that is most active at night, but it can also be seen during the day.
+They are skilled climbers and good swimmers, allowing them to access food sources that other animals cannot reach.
+Raccoons are also known for their dexterous front paws or hands that they use to wash their food before eating.
+They possess an extraordinary level of intelligence that rivals that of some domestic pets.
 Studies have shown that raccoons can remember solutions to tasks for up to 3 years, illuminating their remarkable memory.
-They can manipulate objects and have been observed opening doors, locks and jars, while they love raiding trash cans—skills that demonstrate their problem-solving prowess in urban environments.
-Raccoons are known for their dexterous front paws or hands that they use to wash their food before eating it.
+They can manipulate objects and have been observed opening doors, locks and jars, while they love raiding trash cans, skills that demonstrate their problem-solving prowess in urban environments.
 Despite their generally solitary nature, raccoons will form communal dens in the winter to keep warm.
-They are known for their varied vocalizations and body language to convey messages within their groups, showcasing an emotional depth that often goes unrecognized.
-Female raccoons give birth to litters of anywhere from 2 to 5 young in the springtime, often forming small groups.
-Raccoons typically live in wooded areas near streams or lakes and after building density trees.
-They are omnivorous scavengers and their adaptability allows them to thrive in both rural landscapes and bustling cities alike, highlighting the intersection between wildlife and urbanization.
-Raccoons are not aggressive animals but they will defend themselves if they feel threatened.
+During mating season, female raccoons give birth to litters of anywhere from 2 to 5 young in the springtime, often forming small groups.
+They typically live in wooded areas and thrive near water, after building dense trees.
+Raccoons are known for their varied vocalisations and body language to convey messages within their groups, showcasing an emotional depth that often goes unrecognised.
+They are omnivorous scavengers, and their adaptability allows them to thrive in both rural landscapes and bustling cities alike, highlighting the intersection between wildlife and urbanisation.
+Raccoons are not aggressive animals, but they will defend themselves if they feel threatened.
 They can carry diseases such as rabies, so it is essential to avoid contact with them.
 These nocturnal wonders are more than mere scavengers; they play a crucial role in their ecosystems.
 By foraging for food across various habitats, they're effective seed dispersers, helping to propagate plants and maintain biodiversity.

 Common Name